 Much has changed in the world of supply chain since we published our last batch of supply chain jokes.
 Supply chain disruptions continue to be the norm.
 Cognitive computing, IoT and big data are changing the technology landscape.
 Shifting demographics and supply chain talent questions leave many of us in the field scratching our heads.
 However, it’s not all depressing.
 Advances in end-to-end supply chain solutions and customer success stories show it’s a great time to be in supply chain.
 There are a number of events to look forward to, including the Gartner Executive Supply Chain Conference in May and the Kinaxis user conference, Kinexions in October, that celebrate our many supply chain achievements.
 As we get ready to take a deep breath after an exciting start to the year, we thought some cheesy supply chain humor would help us relax as we gear up to take on the rest of 2017.
 So here you go, some more supply chains jokes.
-I apologize beforehand to all supply, demand and capacity planners, sales, engineers and statistical forecasters.
+We apologize beforehand to all supply, demand and capacity planners, sales, engineers and statistical forecasters.
 We hope you enjoy!

 - ‘I’m sorry’ and ‘I apologize’ mean the same thing.
 Except at a funeral or an S&OP meeting.